 2025 is a year of big anniversaries in Vietnam.
-The 50th anniversary of America’s ignominious departure and the end of the Vietnam War in April 1975, is the anniversary everyone is talking about.
+The 50th anniversary of America’s ignominious departure and the end of the American War in April 1975, is the anniversary getting the international attention.
 But there are others of importance.

-The 80th anniversary of Ho Chi Minh’s Declaration of Independence in Hanoi’s Ba Dinh Square at the end of World War II on September 1945, is another.
+The 80th anniversary of Ho Chi Minh’s Declaration of Independence in Hanoi’s Ba Dinh Square, will also remember an event of huge significance.

 Photo: Mark Bowyer Crossing the 17th parallel - the old DMZ between North and South Vietnam